-Once upon a time, a young lad dreamt of a beautiful princess scared and lost in a forest.
+Once upon a time, a young lad dreamt of a beautiful princess who was scared and lost in a forest.
 When he awakened, he was haunted by the memory.
-He tumbled out of bed, went to his desk, and wrote down everything he dreamt before his mother called him down to go to school.
+He tumbled out of bed, went to his desk, and recorded the dream.
 As he grew, he often saw the face of the princess in the glowing blue eyes of one of his schoolmates, or the glistening blond hair of another.
 He never saw all of her at once, but every girl reminded him of her in some way.
 He was positively captivated.

-The other boys would often point and stare at him, and jest about how ‘romantic’ and ‘silly’ he was, but they secretly envied him, for he was so courtly and respectful to all the girls, that every one of them, whether she was beautiful, stately, talented, intelligent, or popular, loved him and wanted to be with him.
+The other boys would often point and stare at him, and jest about how ‘romantic’ and ‘silly’ he was, but they secretly envied him.
+He was so courtly and respectful to all the girls that every one of them, whether she was beautiful, stately, talented, intelligent, or popular, loved him.

 When he grew into a young man, and still had never dated or even asked a girl to a dance, the other boys wondered if he was a player.
 But that was not his intention at all.
-While he respected and enjoyed the company of many girls, he was still irrevocably in love with the princess.
+Although he respected the company of many girls, he was still irrevocably in love with the sad, lost princess.

 “Who are you?” he breathed in wonder, scarcely believing his good fortune.

 “I am the spirit of the modern age.
 Do you not recognize me?”
 Her voice was melodic, captivating, and ever so sad.
 It chilled his heart and stung his eyes with tears.

 “What have they done to you?
 How can I help?”